mpasovic/majapasovic.org/_posts/2016-08-29--baked-new-world-how-determined-are-we-to-survive-the-climate-crisis.md

 ---
 published: true
 layout: post
-title: '''Baked'' New World: How Determined are We to Overcome the Climate Crisis?'
+title: '''Baked'' New World: How Determined are We to Fight the Climate Crisis?'
 ---

 ![Environments.jpg]({{site.baseurl}}/img/Environments.jpg)